lorenzobn/polito-se2-23-08/Retrospective/Retrospective-sprint1.md

 ##### Points/issues that specifically emerge from comparison between hour estimation and actual:

 - We estimated too few hours for story 0: since we are at the start of the project we should have planned more hours for this story, as it is a crucial one.
-- Search Proposals (story 2) story took as a lot more time than we estimated : we underestimated the effort to implement the search functionality
+- Search Proposals (story 2) story took us a lot more time than we estimated : we underestimated the effort to implement the search functionality
-- We were not realistic with estimations
+- We were not realistic with the complete estimations including each task involved within one story.